What is Interlibrary Loan and who can use it?

 The University of Puget Sound is a reciprocal lender (we charge you what you charge us), as well as members of the LVIS, Summit (ORBIS CASCADE), NAPCU and PSAIL consortiums.

-- Requests accepted via: OCLC, ALA requests via mail, fax, or Ariel.
+- Requests accepted via: OCLC, ALA requests via email/mail, or fax.

 - OCLC Symbol: UPP